 "That maybe even if we’re not always so glad to be here, it’s our task to immerse ourselves anyway: wade straight through it, right through the cesspool, while keeping eyes and hearts open.
 And in the midst of our dying, as we rise from the organic and sink back ignominiously into the organic, it is a glory and a privilege to love what Death doesn’t touch."

-Catastrophes, even more getting and drinking than is in The Secret History, unwell queer teens and later even more unwell adults, art and of course magnificent writing again.
+Catastrophes, even more getting high and drinking than is in The Secret History, unwell queer teens and later even more unwell adults, art and of course magnificent writing again.
 Perfect for those who want a book somewhat similar to The Secret History, but more character-oriented and about art instead of academics.

 This whole rest of the section is for now a placeholder because, frankly, The Goldfinch is out of my favourite books the one I think about the least.
 There's a movie too, but it doesn't capture the book well at all.
+I'm going to reread it and add things here afterwards.

 - Placeholder